Boards and Associations of REALTORS® are responsible for enforcing the REALTORS® Code of Ethics.

 Before you file a dispute, speak to the agent’s broker to see if the issue can be resolved.
-If that is unsuccessful, you may do one of the following:
+Many difficulties between real estate professionals result from misunderstanding, miscommunication, or lack of adequate communication.
+If you have a problem with a real estate professional, you may want to speak with them or with a principal broker in the firm.

-1. File a dispute with the New Jersey Real Estate Commission.
+If you feel that a License Law was broken you may File a dispute with the New Jersey Real Estate Commission.
 NJREC oversees all people who hold a real estate license in the state.
 They will investigate, and if violations against the license law are found, they can impose sanctions.
-Learn about their resolution process.
+Learn about their resolution process here.

 NEXUS Dispute Process